-Barraba Lane crosses directly above the finishing (i.e. north-eastern) end of the proposed Longwall B1.
+Barraba Lane crosses directly above the north-eastern end of Longwall B1.
 This unsealed road provides access to the private properties which are located to the south of Sandy Creek Road.

 Photographs of Sandy Creek Road (left side) and Barraba Lane (right side) are provided in Fig. 6.1.